 I’m not comparing these two incidents so much as I am drawing them together in my mind to draw out my anger at myself and at the young man, and at the larger social and political context that shaped and will continue to give meaning to our encounter.
 And so, this is my letter to you, my fellow feminist:

 You are not my ally.
 I am not your ally.
 In truth, neither of us should position ourselves as allies to anything or anyone.
 Nobody inhabits anybody else’s body.
 But everybody, following Ahmed, has the opportunity to put their body in the way of, or on the way to, something.
-I wish t you never again put your body in my child’s way.
+I wish that you never again put your body in my child’s way.
 I’ve chosen to put my body here, in a way, to let you know I understand where you’re coming from, but you need to take responsibility for the pain and anguish you cause in your purported quest for social justice: who you hurt/how you hurt them/for what.

 Maybe, like you describe, feminism arrived for me, as well, out of pure coincidence, inevitably imposed before my eyes, at the margins of my will.
 But, in my view, each of us decides what type of feminism we will into being.
 The feminism I am faithful to calls on anger, yes.
 And self-scrutiny and softness and precision and thoughtfulness and being present.
 Maybe one day you can tell me about yours.
 I can’t promise I won’t yell.
 But I promise to listen first.